google/kctf/SECURITY.md

 Ways to limit these risks are:
  - kCTF automatically scales and limits the number of maximum nodes in a cluster.
- - kCTF could enable better isolation between tasks (by using different namespaces) to limit the impact of a single task.
-Work to do this is tracked on [Issue 8](https://github.com/google/kctf/issues/8).
  - kCTF could automatically enable the proof-of-work when an attack is detected.
 There are no plans to do this.

 #### Infrastructure -> Kubernetes